Single Unit Approvals

 SUA Basic Requirements:

-NOTE: The Condominium Project must also meet ALL standard eligibility requirements.
-The list below are specific nuances to the SUA process.
+NOTE: The Condominium Project must also meet ALL SUA eligibility requirements.
+The list below are specific nuances to the SUA process vs the Full Project Approval.

 - Condominium Project contains a minimum of five units